Circumcision and HIV: Advocacy campaigns

-Political criticism of VMMC programmes
+Criticism of VMMC programmes

 The scientific consensus positions of major medical organizations, including that of the World Health Organization, is that circumcision is one of the most effective methods of preventing HIV transmission in high-risk locations.
+Despite this, there is criticism of the programmes from political, scientific, ethical, legal and cultural lenses.

+From politicians

 In the 2025 speech to a joint session of Congress, President Trump cited a circumcision grant to Mozambique as what he considered an example of government waste.
-It also marked the first time circumcision has ever been mentioned or criticized in a State of the Union or speech to a joint session of Congress.
+It also marked the first time circumcision has ever been mentioned in a State of the Union or speech to a joint session of Congress.

+From academics

+Dr Mark Lamont has spoken about having a complex view of the VMMC programme in Kenya.
+He talks about strengths, failures, controversy, and complications.
+Stating: “There is an enormous amount of medical/scientific research published on the topic, but not many are looking at it from a sociocultural, and even fewer from a historical, perspective...”